 In a perfectly logical world, getting a $1,000 raise would mean having $1,000 more to save.
 Unfortunately, it’s clear this world exists only in the land of unicorns and flying dragons.
 In the real world, some people save almost nothing no matter how much their pay increases.

-That can only explain why most surveys reveal that Singaporeans have dismal amounts of savings, and an estimated 44% of Singaporeans workers have no retirement savings, including 31% over age 55.
+That can only explain why most surveys reveal that Singaporeans have dismal amounts of savings, and 2 in 3 working Singaporeans aged 21-65 do not have savings to last them beyond 6 months.

 And as much as many people would quite rightly retort by saying that the cost of living is rising, look around Orchard Road on weekends and you’ll see that many Singaporeans are also spending more and more on dining and entertainment.

 Whenever salaries increase, spending tends to increase.
 The result is that no matter how hard you work or how much progress you make in your career, you’re no closer to financial health and stability, even if you do have nicer clothes and a fancier car.
 This phenomenon is called lifestyle inflation.

 Why does lifestyle inflation happen?

 There are many reasons lifestyle inflation happens, but here are some of the more common ones: